Shelby County, Tennessee Divorce Lawyer

 Computers, Internet & Social Media

 Do not install any keystroke or monitoring software on any computers.
 Do not place tracking devices on anyone’s car or person.
-Your attorney will discuss vehicle title with you and the possibility of legally placing a tracking device on a vehicle.
+Your attorney will discuss the vehicle title with you and the possibility of legally placing a tracking device on a vehicle.

 Technology Use: Passwords, Texts, & Computers

-After discussion with your attorney, you may find that the scope of your permission allows you to access your spouse’s emails, text messages, and other messaging functions or apps.
-However, only review emails and messages that have been previously opened and reviewed by your spouse.
+After a discussion with your attorney, you may find that the scope of your permission allows you to access your spouse’s emails, text messages, and other messaging functions or apps.
+However, only review emails and messages previously opened and reviewed by your spouse.
 Reviewing an unopened email or message would be an interception of a communication, which creates a wiretapping issue.
 Reviewing previously opened emails and messages would not be an interception.

 Hiring Private Investigators

-Private investigators are professionals that are paid to investigate and testify.
+Private investigators are professionals who are paid to investigate and testify.
 In Tennessee, they are licensed professionals.
 They can be the key to success or an expensive dead end.
-It is important to give them all the help that you can.
+It is essential to give them all the help that you can.
 The more information you give them the less they have to find out and the less it will cost you.
 We have a list of information for private investigators in the Private Investigators Appendix.

 You may be on the other end.
 Your spouse may have hired an investigator to follow you.
 If you are not doing anything wrong, do not worry.
 If you are, quit it.